MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowCallQueueAgentOptChange

-This parameter allows supervisors and users to change call queue agent opt-in status.
+This parameter allows supervisors and users to change an agent's opt-in status in the call queue.

 ```yaml
 Type: Boolean